-Much later, in the 1970s, one of these toy makers, that provided dolls to Volendam, was Otto Simon, who, as you of course know, created our beloved Fleur dolls.
+Much later, in the 1970s, one of these toy makers, that might have provided dolls to be souvenirs dolls, was Otto Simon, who, as you of course know, created our beloved Fleur dolls.

 But before Fleur dolls were even born, in 1975, Otto Simon got the license from Pedigree to produce and sell Sindy dolls for the dutch market.

 One of these dolls was Voledam Sindy.
 This doll however differs a lot from all other Sindy dolls made, because she was not made to be played with.
 She was made to be a souvenir doll!

 I sadly don't own a Volendam Sindy, they are very rare and hart to find.
 They weren't made for long I suspect.
 The lovely Patricia Ruiter, a Sindy and Fleur collector from the Netherlands, was so kind to make photos for this blog of her Sindy dolls.
 She is the lucky owner of two Volendam Sindy dolls, one complete, still sewn into the dress and one that came only with the dress with opened stitches at the back, so we have photos of her body and of the dress.